 Formalize the Requests in Naviance for Teacher letters only

 Match Naviance to Common App (necessary if you have Common App Colleges)

 Match the Common App with Naviance only after your Senior Year Has Begun

 Directions for the FERPA Waiver: Download FERPA and the Common Application for step-by-step instructions.Notify Your Counselor

-Official Score Reports (most schools)
+Official Score Reports (some schools)

 Have your Test Scores Sent